Looking for casual employment while studying at Cardiff University?

 If you have any questions, regarding re-registration please don’t hesitate to contact Jobshop.

-Once you have been offered some work through us, you will be required to fill out a bank/tax form and student contract so that we can pay you for your work (links to these forms can be found below).
+Once you have been offered some work through us, you will be required to complete a bank/tax form and student contract so that we can pay you for your work (links to these forms can be found below).
 Your bank details will then be held by us for the rest of the academic year unless there is a period of 12 weeks or more during which you don't undertake any work through us (in which case you will be taken off the payroll and we will send you a P45 as confirmation of termination of employment).
 If you subsequently take further employment through us, you will need to ensure you complete new forms.